Chart Color Schemes

 King Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-King Island's population is approximately 1,670 as of November 2025.
-This figure represents an increase of 53 people, a 3.3% rise from the 2021 Census count of 1,617 individuals.
-The growth is inferred from the estimated resident population of 1,660 in June 2024 and an additional 47 validated new addresses since the Census date.
+King Island's population was approximately 1,670 as of February 2026.
+This figure represents an increase of 53 people from the 2021 Census count of 1,617 individuals.
+The population growth is inferred from the estimated resident population of 1,660 in June 2024 and an additional 47 validated new addresses since the Census date.
 This results in a population density ratio of 1.5 persons per square kilometer.
 Over the past decade, King Island has shown resilience with a compound annual growth rate of 0.3%, outperforming its SA3 area.
-Overseas migration was the primary driver of this growth.
+Overseas migration was the primary driver of population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and post-2032 estimates by age group, Tasmania State Government's Regional/LGA projections from 2022 using a 2021 base year are adopted with adjustments made through weighted aggregation from LGA to SA2 levels.
-Future demographic trends indicate an overall population decline of 177 persons by 2041, but growth is expected in specific age cohorts, notably the 75 to 84 age group projected to increase by 54 people.
+For areas not covered by these data and post-2032 growth estimation by age group, Tasmania State Government's Regional/LGA projections from 2022 with a base year of 2021 are adopted, adjusted using a weighted aggregation method from LGA to SA2 levels.
+Future demographic trends indicate an overall population decline in the area, with a projected reduction of 177 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group with a projected increase of 54 people.

 Frequently Asked Questions - Population